-ON THIS PAGE: You will find information about how many children and teens learn they have this type of cancer each year and some general survival information.
+ON THIS PAGE: You will find information about how many children and teens are diagnosed with this type of cancer each year.
+You will also learn some general information on surviving the disease.
 Remember, survival rates depend on several factors.
 To see other pages, use the menu on the side of your screen.

 Statistics adapted from the American Cancer Society.

 The next section in this guide is Medical Illustrations.
 It offers drawings of body parts often affected by this disease.
 Or, use the menu on the side of your screen to choose another section to continue reading this guide.